Skip to article frontmatterSkip to article content

 Column dataset

-Index dataset
+Categories dataset

 Search index dataset

-4. Data model overview
+4Data model overview

-5. The table group
+7The table group

-5.1 Identification — the CLASS attribute
+7.1Identification — the CLASS attribute

 Every HEP001 table group MUST carry an attribute named CLASS with:

-A consumer MUST identify a group as a HEP001 table group by, and only by, the presence of a scalar CLASS attribute whose string value equals COLUMN_TABLE.
-A producer MUST NOT write CLASS="COLUMN_TABLE" on any group that does not satisfy the rest of this specification.
+A consumer MUST identify a group as a HEP001 table group by, and only by, the presence of a CLASS attribute whose string value equals COLUMN_TABLE.
+A producer MUST NOT write CLASS="COLUMN_TABLE" attribute on any group that does not satisfy the rest of this specification.

-5.2 The VERSION attribute
+7.2The VERSION attribute

 The table group MAY carry the following attributes.